hammerheim-game/hammerheim-rules/10-optional-rules.md

 Chaos Spawn are the wretched remains of one who has tasted the power of Chaos and proved unable to withstand its mutating touch.
 Wracked with waves of mutation and change, a warrior is reduced to a monstrous beast of fangs, tentacles, eyeballs, and other horrific growths.
 Their mind is forever shattered, and they become a gibbering and mindless servant of Chaos.
 Typically, when a being meets this fate, his former comrades will put him out of his misery with a swift death... unless that seems like too dangerous a task to attempt, in which case they will simply herd the beast away down one of Mordheim’s winding alleys or into the sewers.
 There are, however, some who have a desire for and affinity with Chaos Spawn that allows them to keep their mutated friend among their ranks as a weapon and pet to use against their enemies.

 If one of your heroes becomes a Chaos Spawn he is considered to be lost to the warband, unless your warband is from the Cult of the Possessed or Skaven.
 Followers of Chaos have a sort of semi-reverence for these mindless beasts, and the Skaven have long been adept at training and using the products of wyrdstone-induced mutation.
-When the hero ‘Spawns’, any armor they were wearing is lost in the storm of violent mutation that overtakes the unfortunate warrior.
+When the hero ‘Spawns’, any armour they were wearing is lost in the storm of violent mutation that overtakes the unfortunate warrior.
 Weapons and equipment are abandoned by the creature, however, and may be reclaimed by the warband.
 The hero is removed from your roster, and you gain a Chaos Spawn henchmen.
 They may never gain experience.

 The Spawn will not gain any experience points from future battles; it is far too mindless to learn from its actions.
 The Spawn should be represented by an appropriate model.
 While this could be one of the Chaos Spawn models from the Warhammer line, it's probably more satisfying and fun to make your own.
 Spawn are the ultimate you-can-do-no- wrong conversion project, where you can throw together all sorts of stray bits to make a really unique model.